-This image of Comet Hartley 2 was captured by NASA's EPOXI mission between 3 and 4 November, 2010, during the spacecraft's flyby of this 2.25 kilometre-long, 300 million-ton, peanut-shaped chunk of ice.
+This image of Comet Hartley 2 was captured by NASA's EPOXI mission between 3 and 4 November, 2010, during the spacecraft's flyby of this 2.25-kilometre-long, 300-million-tonne, peanut-shaped chunk of ice.
 The deuterium fingerprint in the comet's ice perfectly matches that of terrestrial waters.

 The D2O fraction in water is invariable.
 It is the same in the Durance River as in the Amazon, in the Indian Ocean or in the Mediterranean.